junxit/us-congress-bills-109/metadata.md

 - 2005-01-25 — Introduced in House
 - 2005-01-25 — Introduced in House
 - 2005-01-25 — Referred to the House Committee on Resources.
+- 2005-02-03 — Referred to the Subcommittee on National Parks, Recreation and Public Lands.
+- 2005-11-15 — Considered under suspension of the rules. (consideration: CR H10176-10177)
+- 2005-11-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+318.
+- 2005-11-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-11-15 — Mrs. Musgrave moved to suspend the rules and pass the bill.
+- 2005-11-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H10176)
+- 2005-11-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H10176)